CFenner/MMM-Netatmo/README.md

 - a Netatmo weather station at home or at least access to a Netatmo weather station account

-To usw this module, just include the __netatmo-module__ folder into the __modules__ folder of your MagicMirror and include a `netatmo.init();` in the jQuery.ready function in the main.js.
+To use this module, just include the __netatmo-module__ folder into the __modules__ folder of your MagicMirror and include a `netatmo.init();` in the jQuery.ready function in the main.js.
 You also need to add some [config entries](#configuration) to your config.js file.
 After that the content will be added to your mirror.